Further Investigation of the Survivability of Code Technical Debt Items

-\\\textbf{Context:} Technical Debt (TD) discusses the negative impact of sub-optimal decisions to cope with the need-for-speed in software development.
-Code Technical Debt Items (TDIs) are atomic elements of TD that can be observed in code artifacts.
-Empirical results on open-source systems demonstrated how code-smells are introduced and "survive" during release cycles.
-However, little is known about whether the results on the survivability of code-smells hold for other types of code TDIs (i.e., bugs and vulnerabilities), and how code TDIs are handled in industrial projects. \\\textbf{Goal:} Understanding the survivability of code TDIs by conducting an empirical study analyzing five systems, including two industrial cases. \\\textbf{Method:} We analyzed 85,022 code TDIs to assess their survivability using survivability models.
-In one industrial system, we also analyzed how certain development activities contribute to removing code TDIs. \\\textbf{Results:} In general, code TDIs have a high probability of being removed from the system fast.
-However, code TDIs that survive over a certain threshold tend to remain much longer, confirming previous results.
-Results also suggest that bugs tend to be removed faster.
-Furthermore, Refactoring and New Development are responsible for removing more than 30\% of code TDIs.
-These results can be useful when prioritizing TD repayment activities.
+\abstract[Summary]{ Context: Technical Debt (TD) discusses the negative impact of sub-optimal decisions to cope with the need-for-speed in software development.
+Code Technical Debt Items (TDI) are atomic elements of TD that can be observed in code artefacts.
+Empirical results on open-source systems demonstrated how code-smells, which are just one type of TDIs, are introduced and ``survive'' during release cycles.
+However, little is known about whether the results on the survivability of code-smells hold for other types of code TDIs (i.e., bugs and vulnerabilities) and in industrial settings.

+Goal: Understanding the survivability of code TDIs by conducting an empirical study analysing two industrial cases and 31 open-source systems from Apache Foundation.

+Method: We analysed 133,670 code TDIs (35,703 from the industrial systems) detected by SonarQube (in 193,196 commits) to assess their survivability using survivability models.

+Results: In general, code TDIs tend to remain and linger for long periods in open-source systems, whereas they are removed faster in industrial systems.
+Code TDIs that survive over a certain threshold tend to remain much longer, which confirms previous results.
+Our results also suggest that bugs tend to be removed faster, while code smells and vulnerabilities tend to survive longer. }